sharmine-s/sql-databases/resources/repository_class_recipe_template.md

 INSERT INTO students (name, cohort_name) VALUES ('Anna', 'May 2022');
 ```

 Run this SQL file on the database to truncate (empty) the table, and insert the seed data.
+Be mindful of the fact any existing records in the table will be deleted.

 ```bash
 psql -h 127.0.0.1 your_database_name < seeds_{table_name}.sql
 ```

 ## 7. Define a Test Example

+Write Ruby code that defines the expected behaviour of the Repository class, following your design from the table written in step 5.

 ```ruby
 # EXAMPLE